Age and health concerns about Joe Biden

-Joe Biden was of age when he assumed office as the president of the United States on January 20, 2021.
+Joe Biden was of age when he took office as the president of the United States on January 20, 2021.
 At the time, he became both the oldest person to be inaugurated as U.S. president and the oldest sitting president in U.S. history.
-While Biden, a member of the Democratic Party, campaigned for re-election in the 2024 presidential election, he suspended his campaign in July 2024 after being pressured to withdraw due to electability concerns arising from his age and health.
+While Biden, a Democrat, campaigned for re-election in 2024, he suspended his campaign in July 2024 after being pressured to withdraw due to concerns about his age and mental acuity.

 Before and during Biden's presidency, American voters and Biden's predecessor and successor as president, Donald Trump of the Republican Party, expressed concerns about Biden's health and fitness for office.
 These concerns led Dean Phillips, a member of the U.S. House of Representatives, to launch an unsuccessful Democratic primary challenge against Biden prior to the 2024 presidential election.
 In a February 2024 report by the U.S. Department of Justice, Robert Hur, a special counsel, opined that Biden's memory had "significant limitations"; the Biden administration dismissed the report as a "partisan hit job".

-Concerns about Biden's age and health intensified after a "poor performance" by Biden during his June 2024 presidential debate against Trump, leading a number of commentators and many Democratic Party lawmakers to call for Biden to end his campaign.
-After initially stating that he would remain in the race, Biden ultimately withdrew on July 21, 2024; he later endorsed his vice president, Kamala Harris, for the Democratic presidential nomination.
+Concerns about Biden's age and health intensified following his faltering performance in the June 2024 presidential debate against Trump, leading many Democratic Party lawmakers to call for Biden to end his campaign.
+After initially stating that he would remain in the race, Biden ultimately withdrew on July 21, 2024; he immediately endorsed his vice president, Kamala Harris, to replace him as the party's presidential nominee.
 In the weeks and months following Biden's June 2024 debate against Trump, media outlets reported on efforts that had been made to manage and conceal Biden's age- and health-related limitations during his presidency.
-These increased concerns on both political sides regarding worries of Biden's cognitive impairment.
+Harris went on to lose to Trump in the general election.

-At the time his term as president ended on January 20, 2025, Biden was 82 years and 2 months old, and further information was released and further claims were made regarding Biden's health decline.
-He was diagnosed with prostate cancer in May 2025 after a routine checkup revealed urinary symptoms and the discovery of a prostate nodule.
+At the time his term as president ended on January 20, 2025, Biden was 82 years and 2 months old.
+He was diagnosed with prostate cancer in May 2025.